a-a-borodin/claude-cowork-local/README.md

 # claude-cowork-local

-⚠️ Known Issue: Native Web Search and Web Fetch do not work through the local proxy layer (see Issue #1).
+⚠️ Native Web Search and Web Fetch do not work through the local proxy layer (see Issue #1).

 ---